joan-gerard/budgetingApp_AWS_Serverless/README.md

 # Budgeting App - AWS Serverless

-The application that I built allows users to sign-in or sign-up and create monthly budgets.
+The application allows users to sign-in or sign-up and create monthly budgets.

 ### Live demo
 ADD URL